DEFAULTS PARAMETERS: {accept | drop | any |

 and option -c) may simply separate packets one from another, so by this command the current content of buffer will be fixed and the new packet will be registered.
 The requests after command don't make sense in common regime (only while testing packet filter).

 Request specification.
-The request that the packet must be received.
-Analog of SEND
+The request that the packet must not be received.
+May be used as command - replacement for "

 In common regime generates the packet defined above.
 In other regimes (testing packet filter, see command FASTTEST and option -c) may simply separate packets one from another, so by this command the current content of buffer will be fixed and the new packet will be registered.
 The requests after command don't make sense in common regime (only while testing packet filter).